efritz/blog/content/articles/2024-01-17-compressing-source-code-ranges.md

 }
 ```

-Applying run-length encoding and reformatting the elements so it's obvious yields a new, shorter sequence which we'll then encode into varints as described earlier.
+Applying run-length encoding (and reformatting the elements to make the zero runs obvious) yields a new, shorter sequence which we'll then encode into varints as described earlier.

 ```go
 ranges := []int32{